Strategic Events & Campaign Development

 Providing creative direction and leading design support on materials for the film premiere, ‘Severed’ in Seattle

-Concepting bold visual identity and creative direction, and overseeing production designer for grassroots screening campaign and fundraiser, Palestine is a Disability Justice Issue
+Concepting bold visual identity and creative direction, and overseeing production designer for grassroots screening campaign and fundraiser, Palestine is a Disability Justice Issue.

 Creative Solutions